dev-ext/gulp-HTML-bolierplate/readme.md

 ## Build Task ##
  1. Run `gulp` for clean project dir
- 2. Run `gulp build` --production.
+ 2. Run `gulp build --production`.
 This will generate production version into 'dist' folder with optimized version.
  3. After gulp build complete `gulp htmlCopy` .
 This will copy html without optimized.